htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`<SUBSYS>_ATTRS`
     Allows any DaemonCore daemon to advertise arbitrary expressions from the configuration file in its ClassAd.
-Give the comma-separated list of entries from the configuration file you want in the given daemon's ClassAd.
+Give the list of entries from the configuration file you want in the given daemon's ClassAd.
 Frequently used to add attributes to machines so that the machines can discriminate between other machines in a job's